Lost in Translation: 5 Common Translation Mistakes and How to Avoid Them

 3) Localization Instead of Translation

 Instead of translating, you might want to localize.
-When Netflix localized "Stranger Things" for Japan, they didn't just change the references to American 1980s pop culture and localize them, they reimagined them into Japanese 1980s pop culture.
+When Netflix localized "Stranger Things" for Japan, they didn't just change the references to American 1980s pop culture and localize them.
+They reimagined them into Japanese 1980s pop culture.

 4) Ethical Awareness

 If you are translating legal or medical material, you should be careful and double-check everything because even a small error could change someone's life dramatically.
-For example, double-check that "monitoring" a patient is not translated as "controlling" the patient and giving the impression the patient is being coerced.
+For example, double-check that "monitoring" a patient is not translated as "controlling" the patient and giving the impression that the patient is being coerced.

 5) Continuous Learning

 Look back once in a while.
-Have you ever made a mistake with "meet our team" turning into "meat our team".
+Have you ever made a mistake with "meet our team" turning into "meat our team"?
 Was that autocorrect?
 Create your list of learning loops and build your error log.

 The Bigger Picture: Translation as Cultural Mediation